 Brooklands in Sound

-The museum will come alive with the sound of live music performed by choirs, bands and ensembles embedded within garages, on balconies and among the exhibits across the Brooklands Museum site.
+The museum will come alive to the sound of live music performed by choirs, bands and ensembles embedded within garages, on balconies and among the exhibits across the Brooklands Museum site.

-Featuring a mass cast of musicians, singers and dancers from across the county, the evening will culminate in the exciting world premier performance No Sound Ever Dies by composer Joanna Lee and librettist Stephen Plaice, which tells the story of motoring pioneers and Brooklands heroes Percy Lambert and Kay Petre.
+Featuring a cast of 1,000 musicians, singers and dancers, the evening will culminate in the exciting 45 minute commissioned premier performance No Sound Ever Dies by composer Joanna Lee and librettist Stephen Plaice, which tells the story of motoring pioneers and Brooklands heroes Percy Lambert and Kay Petre.